POS Integration: Definition, Benefits & Integrations to Consider

 Connects your point-of-sale with various ecommerce, accounting, and fulfillment tools | Features a simple workflow to organize warehouse inventory and connect with a range of POS systems |

 Why you need it: If your retail business includes product rentals, you will need an application that provides a set of tools to track reservations, maintenance, deliveries, and payments.
-These types of integrations are usually highly niche such as bike or skate rentals.
+These types of integrations are usually highly niche, such as bicycle or skate rentals.

 Examples: